Node-Bug-Hunter/Bug-Hunter/README.md

 buggyObject.name(); // <== Oops! error occured (buggyObject.name is not a function)
 // But don't worry `Hunter` will immediately catch & notify you of this error in realtime

+// If you ever need to stop logging hunter.setLogging(false); // This is enough

 // If you no longer want to listen for errors anymore hunter.stopHunting(); // Just call this